garrandall/popular-music-data/tracks/the-actual-all-city.md

 "Ready to flip shit, comin' through with crew...
 No...no doubt baby...
 All City CREW...don't get it wrong...
 Comin' through with the crew...No...no doubt baby...
 All City CREW...
-Ready to flip shit, comin' through with crew....No...no doubt baby...
+Ready to flip shit, comin' through with crew...No...no doubt baby...
 All City CREW...don't get it wrong...comin' through (echoes)"

-Verse 3:

 For this dough yo, the mega flowin' coastal
 Plan to be the next mogul, through rap vocal